Stomach Sleeping -- Perhaps Your Back's Worst Nightmare

 Stomach sleeping may be defined as any position where, in part or as a whole, your chest and stomach are in contact with the bed, and your head is turned to the side.
 So many patients ask if the semi side-lying position with one leg up and one arm up at 90 degrees counts as stomach sleeping, and the answer is definitely "yes".

-As a demonstration of how the stomach sleeping position is truly stressful, I often suggest to a patient during their 15-20 min. initial history taking interview, that if the stomach sleeping position is so comfortable, why not turn their chair sideways and conclude the rest of our interview with their head facing me, fully turned towards their shoulder.
-Some of them try it for a moment, but after a short while we both laughingly agree that no one would never sit and talk to someone like this if they had the choice.
-In other words, if we were conscious even for a few minutes, we would prefer a position with much less rotation of the head.
+As a demonstration of how the stomach sleeping position is truly stressful, I often suggest to a patient during their 15-20 min. initial history taking interview, that if the stomach sleeping position is so comfortable, why not turn their chair a full 90 degrees sideways and conclude the rest of our interview with their head facing me, fully turned towards their shoulder.
+Some of them try it for a moment, but after a short while we both laughingly agree that no one would ever sit and talk to someone in the same kind of position their neck is when they sleep on their stomach.
+In other words, if we had a choice -- and we were not unconscious -- we would prefer a position with much less rotation of the head!
 If our neck stiffens in a few minutes while fully turned, imagine the effect of hours spent with our heads in such a position all night.

 CALL FOR A 20 MIN FREE CONSULTATION!
 Doctor's Direct Line: 858-472-1857